Antonio Gibson Player Prop Bets for NFL Week 14 | Washington vs. Dallas 12/12/2021

 Matchup vs. Dallas

-- Against the Cowboys, Gibson has averaged 121.5 rushing yards per game over his two career matchups, 55.0 more yards than his over/under in Sunday's game.
+- Over his two career matchups against the Cowboys, Gibson averaged 121.5 rushing yards per game, 56.0 more yards than his over/under in Sunday's game.

-- In all two games versus the Cowboys Gibson has rushed for a touchdown, and had multiple TDs in one of those games.
+- Gibson, in two matchups against the Cowboys, has run for a TD every time, including multiple scores in one game.

-- The Cowboys have the NFL's 14th-ranked defense against the run, allowing 111.1 yards per game.
+- The Cowboys have the NFL's 14th-ranked defense against the run, giving up 111.1 yards per game.

-- This year the Cowboys have allowed 11 rushing TDs.
-They are ranked 16th in the league in that category.
+- This season the Cowboys are ranked 16th in the NFL in rushing touchdowns allowed (11).

 Recent Performances